 It's finally happening!
-After many years of research and planning, I'm ecstatic to say that I'm officially permanently emigrating to Ontario, Canada.
+After many years of research and planning, I'm ecstatic to say that I'm officially permanently emigrating to Canada.

 2-3 years ago, I decided that, while I had family and friends in South Africa, and a lot of what I was used to was there, I wanted something better for the rest of my life.
-After much research, I set my sights on Canada, a country known for welcoming skilled economic immigrants from all over the world, and having a strong, diverse economy (not to mention safety and democratic stability unparallelled in a South African context).
+After much research, I set my sights on Canada, a country known for welcoming skilled economic immigrants from all over the world, and having a strong, diverse economy (not to mention safety and democratic stability unparalleled in a South African context).

-I was happy with my choice, and I even found out my two closest friends were keen to move to Ontario too.
+I was happy with my choice, and I even found out my two closest friends were keen to move to Canada too.
 I am truly lucky!
 I completed my Master's degree, gained some more years of full-time experience, built up a small work network of folks already in Canada, and began spring cleaning so I could travel light.